UNIS-Svalbard-Weather-Information/swi-metobs-caching/README.md

 Feel free to open issues for any bugs, feature requests, or general feedback.
 Your input is valuable to us!

 ## License
-This project is licensed under the CC0-1.0 License.
+This project is licensed under the EUPL-1.2.
 See the [LICENSE](LICENSE) file for details.